An in depth knowledge of property cycles is vital for property investors.

 The property cycle is influenced by the following factors:

 Population growth has a significant impact on the property cycle because when the population increases, the demand for properties increases.
-When the population decreases, the demand for property typically drops.
+When the population decreases, the demand for property typically drops with it.

 When you are researching property cycles and delving deep into a particular area, doing some research on population growth is worthwhile.